Coin

 for many of these issues.

-categories.
-The former consists of pieces that were manufactured
+are two different categories.
+The former consists of pieces

-for circulation that never were circulated.
-They are rated
+that were manufactured for circulation that never were circulated.

-in 11 grades from MS60 to MS70.
-These measures of a coin’s
+They are rated in 11 grades from MS60 to MS70.
+These measures

-state of preservation often depend on very small differences
+of a coin’s state of preservation often depend on very

-and received careful handling.
-Many, especially modern proofs,
+polished planchets and received careful handling.
+Many, especially

-of factors including its design, color, strike, luster, and
+by a number of factors including its design, color, strike,

-the absence of wear or distracting marks.
-All of these affect
+luster, and the absence of wear or distracting marks.
+All

-the coin’s beauty and can attract investors and collectors
+of these affect the coin’s beauty and can attract investors

 Demand